Gtaren/OpenCV-Prank-Program/README.md

   - Windows, Linux

 ## Usage
-1. Install main libraries.
+1. Install required libraries.
-2. Adjust images that your like.(Initial images: my lovely dog)
+3. Adjust images that your like.(Initial images: my lovely dog)
-3. Try it.
+4. Try it.
 (Be sure that your PC will shut down)
 ```
 python3 prank.py
 ```